 Electrolysis hair removal

 is mainly used to remove facial hair, but it is effective on your whole body, including your genital region.
-Many doctors who perform Surgical Reassignment Surgery (SRS) strongly advise having genital electrolysis before SRS.
+Most surgeons who perform Surgical Reassignment Surgery (SRS) strongly advise having genital electrolysis before SRS.

 Laser or electrolysis for your genital hair removal?

 Although we have a laser hair removal machine at 2pass Clinic we strongly advise you to use genital electrolysis.
 Lasers have not been proven to be permanent, and since genital hair removal can often not be redone after the SRS operation, there is no room for experimenting with unproven technology.
-As you can’t afford to risk your time, money, or the quality of your surgical outcome on unproven technology, you should invest in the only proven permanent option: genital electrolysis.
+As you can’t afford to risk your time, money, or the quality of your surgical outcome on unproven technology, you should invest in the only proven permanent option for hair removal: genital electrolysis.

 Practical: timeframe of genital electrolysis